ordina-jworks/ordina-jworks.github.io/_posts/2017-10-11-Stairway-To-Health.md

 ## What is Stairway to Health
 In an effort to improve worker health in a fun and engaging way, Proximus wanted to encourage their employees to take the stairs instead of the elevator.
 This is when the idea of a little game between the three towers came along.
-On different dashboards across proximus and on the Stairway to Health website, the employees could see which tower had the most employees taking the stairs.
+On different dashboards across Proximus and on the Stairway to Health website, the employees could see which tower had the most employees taking the stairs.

 <img alt="buildings" src="{{ '/img/stairwaytohealth/buildings.jpg' | prepend: site.baseurl }}" class="image fit">
 <img alt="overview" src="{{ '/img/stairwaytohealth/overview.jpg' | prepend: site.baseurl }}" class="image fit">